quaderno/quaderno-edd/readme.txt

 OR you can just install it with WordPress by going to Plugins > Add New > and type this plugin's name

 That's it!
-You can now customize your EDD receipts and be EU VAT compliant.
+You can now customize your EDD invoices and be tax compliant wordlwide.

 == Frequently Asked Questions ==